 Adjustable aero bars are not for speed but for the extra comfort they offer.

-• Arm pad thickness should be 20mm or more.
+Elbow/fore-arm pad thickness should be 20 mm or more.

 Bike Lights

-Bike lights with a wide beam are essential for night riding.
-They help you see the road ahead and make you visible to other road users.
-A wide beam can illuminate a larger area.
+Bike lights with a wide beam are essential for night riding and can illuminate a larger area.
+They help you see ahead and make you visible to other.

 Hydration